fnatanoy/reportity/README.md

 ## Description

-Reportity is an easy to use library for displaying figures/data frames and text.
-Reportity generates an interactive html report on the fly and execute it at the end of the run
+Reportity is an easy to use library for displaying figures/dataframes and text.
+Reportity generates an interactive html report on the fly and execute it at the end of the run.

+NO MORE JUPYTER!!!

 ## Example

+For the full example code look at the examples folder

 The following code display dataframe and figure -